vuejs/governance/Governance-Document.md

 #### Active Core Team Members

 [Active Core Team Members](https://vuejs.org/v2/guide/team.html#active-core-team-members) contribute to the project on a regular basis.
-An active core team member usually have one or more focus area - in the most common cases, they will be responsible for the regular issue triaging, bug fixing or feature development in a sub project repository.
+An active core team member usually have one or more focus area - in the most common cases, they will be responsible for the regular issue triaging, bug fixing, documentation improvements or feature development in a sub project repository.

 #### Core Team Emeriti